Monthly Bookkeeping Checklist for Service Businesses

 Checklist

-• Review payroll entries and sales tax payable.
+- Review payroll entries and confirm sales tax payable.

 Common mistakes

-• Waiting until tax season to organize receipts.
+- Waiting until tax season to sort receipts.

 Examples for service businesses

-• A lawn care company should review fuel, materials, payroll, and recurring customer invoices.
+- A lawn care company should review fuel, materials, payroll, and recurring customer invoices every month.

 Make the close repeatable